wilcoxmd/particle-setup-web/README.md

 ## Basic Info

-This project provides application template for someone to configure new or existing Particle devices using their web browser.
+This project provides an application template for someone to configure new or existing Particle devices using their web browser.
 Particle provides great example applications for iOS and Android development, but I haven't been able to find anything for a web browser based setup.

 The tricky part of doing setup with a web browser is balancing security with the fact that Particle Wi-Fi devices can only send and receive information over HTTP (no SSL).
 This means we need a two part application-- one that can connect and authenticate a user securely, and another app that can take the user's credentials and be downloaded and run as a local file.